 - understanding all equipment, its correct use and proper care

 - common knots for security, belaying and abseiling (Eight knot, Clove hitch, Prusik etc.)

-- how to belay a second climber using self-locking devices and knots (Reverso, GiGi, Italian hitch)
+- how to belay a second climber using assisted-locking devices and knots (Reverso, GiGi, Italian hitch)